wiperi/c-note/README.md

-# Welcome
+# C Primer Plus handbook

-This is a code repositary for training and studing
+This is a studing handbook based on my experience on C Primer Plus.